CTF-handbooks/map-tester-handbook/HANDBOOK.md

 - All the teams should have an **equal chance of winning** and **be subject to the same amount of difficulty in gameplay**.
 Things that affect those are base position, terrain balance, chests, and ore count.

 > To count ores in a region, you can use WorldEdit.
-> 1. Go to the first coordinate of the region and run `//1`.
+> 1. Go to the first coordinate of the area and run `//1`.
 > 2. Go to the second position and run `//2`.
 > 3. Suppress (in other words, hiding without destroying) all the ores you want to find the count of (amount gets printed in the chat) by using `//suppress <node name>`.
 Ensure you are correctly typing the node name.
 For example, you will do `//suppress Mese Ore` for "Mese Ore" (hover over blocks in the inventory to obtain their exact name).
 Use `//restore` in a selected region to bring back the suppressed nodes.